 Dad growled.
 “Tomal, the matter has been decided!
 You are not revealing some truth to us.
 We know the truth.
 Perhaps Synda will accept it one day.”

-“It is late, and I am sure the young serjo is simply weary at the late hour,” Lyndas said.
+“It is late, and I am sure the young serjo is simply weary at the late hour,” Lynda said.

 Tomal slumped in his chair.
 They didn’t care.
 He spoke into the void.
-He imagined his father’s wealth, the vast teeming lands, the hundreds of workers, the carts and boats that shipped his goods from one end of Tamriel to another, the houses and gold and silks and furniture, all coming down on him at once, crushing him beneath a tomb immense and gilded.
+He imagined his father’s wealth, the vast teeming lands, the hundreds of workers, the carts and boats that shipped his goods from one end of Tamriel to another, the houses and gold and silks and furniture, all coming down on him at once, crushing him beneath an immense and gilded tomb.

 This was his life.
 Yet he had no cause to complain.
 Not after he’d ruined Synda’s life by telling her he loved her.